Stanislas Leibler

-Stanislas Leibler (born 1957) is a French-American theoretical and experimental biologist and physicist.
+Stanislas Leibler (born 1957) is a Polish-French-American theoretical and experimental biologist and physicist.
 He is Systems Biology Professor at the Institute for Advanced Study in Princeton and the Gladys T. Perkin Professor and Head of the Laboratory of Living Matter at the Rockefeller University.

 Education and career

-Leibler did his undergraduate work in physics at the University of Warsaw.
+Leibler did his magister work in physics at the University of Warsaw.
 He received a Ph.D. in theoretical physics in 1981 and Ph.D. in physics in 1984, both at the University of Paris.
 He spent one year at the École Normale Supérieure and then from 1984 to 1992 he was a Research Fellow at the Saclay Nuclear Research Centre.
 From 1985 to 1987 he was a Visiting Research Associate at Cornell University and then from 1989 to 1991 at the ESPCI ParisTech in Paris.